evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

 ## References

-* [The complete source code](/files/2018/08/two-body-problem-simulator/the_complete_code/) of the two-body problem simulation.
+* [The complete source code](/files/2018/09/three-body-problem-simulator/the_complete_code/) of the three-body problem simulation.